v2.5.0

 PDF on the left, draggable excerpts on the right.

-Pen strokes and a text box sharing the same canvas.
+Pen strokes and text boxes sharing one canvas.

 Pricing